Wolfgang J. R. Hoefer: Academic career

 Hoefer was a postdoctoral fellow and sessional lecturer at the Institut Universitaire de Technologie (IUT) of the University of Grenoble, from 1968 to 1969.
 He joined the University of Ottawa, Canada in 1969 as an assistant professor and established the university’s first microwave research program and laboratory.
 He became a full professor in 1980 and served as chairman of the Department of Electrical Engineering from 1978 to 1981.
 He initially focused on planar microwave circuit modeling, later expanding into time-domain methods for electromagnetic field simulation such as TLM and FDTD.

 From 1992 to 2006, he was a full professor of electrical and computer engineering at the University of Victoria (UVic) and held the endowed NSERC Industrial Research Chair in RF-Engineering until 2004.
 He founded the Computational Electromagnetics Research Laboratory (CERL) which he led until 2006.
 He continued developing time-domain modeling techniques for high-frequency circuits and components and supervised numerous graduate students who went on to academic and industrial careers.
 He was appointed professor emeritus in 2006.

 From 2009 to 2012, Hoefer was Principal Scientist and Director of the Independent Investigatorship (I3) Department at the A*STAR Institute of High Performance Computing (IHPC) in Singapore, where he led a team developing computational models of metamaterials for super-resolution imaging and electromagnetic cloaking.

-Beyond his full-time positions in Canada and Singapore, Hoefer held visiting appointments at institutions including the Universities of Grenoble, Tor Vergata, Nice-Sophia Antipolis, Perugia, Munich, Duisburg, ETH Zürich, and the Georgia Tech, as well as research centers such as AEG-Telefunken, the CRC Ottawa, and the Ferdinand Braun Institut.
+Beyond his full-time positions in Canada and Singapore, Hoefer held visiting appointments at institutions including the Grenoble Alpes University, the University of Rome Tor Vergata, Université Nice-Sophia-Antipolis, the University of Perugia, the Technical University of Munich, the University of Duisburg-Essen, ETH Zurich, and the Georgia Tech, as well as research centers such as AEG-Telefunken, the CRC Ottawa, and the Ferdinand-Braun-Institut.